bento-platform/takuan/docs/authz.md

 Furthermore, the content of the file must follow some implementation guidelines:
 - You MUST declare a concrete class that extends [BaseAuthzMiddleware](./transcriptomics_data_service/authz/middleware_base.py)
-- In that class, you MUST implement the functions from BaseAuthzMiddleware with the expected signatures:
+- In that class, you MUST implement the required functions from `BaseAuthzMiddleware`:
-  - `attach`: used to attach the middleware to the FastAPI app.
-  - `dipatch`: called for every request made to the API.
 - Finally, the script should expose an instance of your concrete authz middleware, named `authz_middleware`.

 Looking at [bento.authz.module.py](./etc/bento.authz.module.py), we can see an implementation that is specific to